Unification Church: Islam

 In 2000 the FFWPU co-sponsored the Million Family March, a rally in Washington, D.C., to celebrate family unity and racial and religious harmony, along with the Nation of Islam.
 Louis Farrakhan, the leader of the Nation of Islam, was the main speaker at the event which was held on October 16, 2000; the fifth anniversary of the Million Man March, which was also organized by Farrakhan.
 Unification Church leader Dan Fefferman wrote to his colleagues acknowledging that Farrakhan's and Moon's views differed on multiple issues but shared a view of a "God-centered family."
-In 2007 Rev and Mrs Moon sent greetings to Farrakhan while he was recovering from cancer, saying: "We send love and greetings to Minister Farrakhan and Mother Khadijah."
+In 2007, the Moons sent greetings to Farrakhan while he was recovering from cancer, saying: "We send love and greetings to Minister Farrakhan and Mother Khadijah."

 In the 1990s and 2000s, the Unification Movement made public statements claiming communications with the spirits of religious leaders including Muhammad and also Confucius, the Buddha, Jesus and Augustine, as well as political leaders such as Karl Marx, Friedrich Engels, Lenin, Joseph Stalin, Leon Trotsky, Mao Zedong and many more.
 This was reported to have distanced the movement from Islam as well as from mainstream Christianity.

 From 2001 to 2009 the Unification movement owned the American Life TV Network (now known as Youtoo TV), which in 2007 broadcast George Clooney's documentary A Journey to Darfur, which was harshly critical of Islamists in Darfur, the Republic of Sudan.
 It released the film on DVD in 2008 and announced that proceeds from its sale would be donated to the International Rescue Committee.
 In his 2009 autobiography, Moon praised Islam and expressed the hope that there would be more understanding between different religious communities.
 In 2011, representatives of the Unification Church took part in an international seminar which was held in Taiwan by the Muslim World League.
 The stated purpose of the seminar was to encourage interfaith dialogue and discourage people from resorting to terrorism.